philippkraft/cmf/documentation/CmfIntroduction.md

-debate the theoretical application limits of runoff models for solute transport in landscapes, a growing demand of integrated landscape models for the integration of lateral transport of matter by runoff arises in interdisciplinary projects, like eg. the \!NitroEurope IP (EC).
+debate the theoretical application limits of runoff models for solute transport in landscapes, a growing demand of integrated landscape models for the integration of lateral transport of matter by runoff arises in interdisciplinary projects, like eg. the NitroEurope IP (EC).
 With this background, modular hydrological frameworks need to be designed for simplified data exchange during the model runtime for interfacing the hydrology with models from different disciplines, like CMF.